It’s in your ear. And it’s getting louder.

 True Story: Rental Property Magic

-“This will never work,” my partner Will said.
+“This will never work,” we thought.

 We were scrutinizing the numbers on our very first rental property, and each new number was scarier and scarier.
 The property taxes were outrageous.
 The water bill was egregious.
 And the house was in such disrepair that the rental income was consummately low.